Phone screens, personality tests, and AI video interviews

 Greenhouse candidate-experience research, 2026.
 Percentages are shares of respondents citing each outcome.

 It works differently when the interview looks like the job.
 Ask the candidate to handle a situation they would face in the role.
 Tell them what you are looking for before they start.
 Have a person review the recording before anyone is rejected.
 In that setup, there is less to rehearse and more candidates finish (IJSA, 2025; Candidate Voice Report, 2026).
+For a HireVue-specific breakdown of pros, cons, alternatives, and candidate sentiment, see our HireVue alternative guide.

 Personality tests are popular, but weak predictors